Cray-HPE/docs-csm/install/prepare_site_init.md

 1. If you need to resolve outside hostnames, you will need to configure forwarding in the cray-dns-unbound service.
-For example, if you are using a hostname and not an IP for the upstream LDAP server in step 4 above, you will need to be able to resolve that hostname.
+For example, if you are using a hostname and not an IP address for the upstream LDAP server in step 4 above, you will need to be able to resolve that hostname.

     Set the `forwardZones` for the `cray-dns-unbound` service: